dstrizhakov/nodejs2024Q1-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests without authorization(on this task there is no authorization)

 ```
 npm run test